Delivering digital training to small businesses

 - When PwC studied the effects of virtual reality (VR) on soft skills training, they found that employees who had learned via VR were four times faster to train than in the classroom, and 275% more confident to apply skills learned after training.

-While digital holds a lot of promise for delivering training, McKenzie et al identify two limitations for small businesses: poorer microenterprise owners may struggle with both technological literacy and a lack of sufficient internet connectivity; and many online programs have high drop-out rates, making it unclear whether firm owners will fully complete online-only programs.
-Further, with limited time and competing priorities, TechnoServe (a Strive Community grantee) found that entrepreneurs wanted digital training that was efficient and highly structured.
+While digital holds a lot of promise for delivering training, McKenzie et al. identify two limitations for small businesses: poorer microenterprise owners may struggle with both technological literacy and a lack of sufficient internet connectivity; and many online programs have high drop-out rates, making it unclear whether firm owners will fully complete online-only programs.
+Further, with limited time and competing priorities, TechnoServe (a Strive Community partner) found that entrepreneurs wanted digital training that was efficient and highly structured.
 Conversely, the flexibility that digital training courses offered meant entrepreneurs felt no pressure to complete them.
 These limitations and preferences (among others) should be factored into the delivery of digital training programs for small businesses.

 Insights on delivering digital training to small businesses

-Below, we outline some of the insights that Strive Community is learning about delivering digital training programs for small businesses.
+Below, we outline some insights that Strive Community is learning about delivering digital training programs for small businesses.
 We will continue to update this page with new insights and information as our work progresses.

 Meet small businesses where they are